jackiehjm/stx-docs/doc/source/security/kubernetes/centralized-oidc-authentication-setup-for-distributed-cloud.rst

         <configure-kubernetes-for-oidc-token-validation-after-bootstrapping-the-system>`

 #.
-On the SystemController only configure the **oidc-auth-apps**.
+On the System Controller only configure the **oidc-auth-apps**.
 For more information, see:

     :ref:`Configure OIDC Auth Applications <configure-oidc-auth-applications>`